 Blue Light Exposure

 Another important aspect discussed was the exposure to blue light.
 Digital screens emit a type of light called blue light, which has shorter wavelengths and more energy than other types of light.
 “Blue light can penetrate deeper into the eye and may contribute to eye strain,” the surgeon noted.
-Over time, excessive exposure to blue light could potentially harm the light-sensitive cells in the retina, leading to changes that resemble those of macular degeneration, a condition that can cause vision loss.
+Over time, excessive exposure to blue light may harm the light-sensitive cells in the retina.
+These changes can resemble macular degeneration, a condition that may cause vision loss.

 The Risk of Long-Term Damage